MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/apply-for-a-fapiao.md

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837466" target="_blank">21Vianet Fapiao information management system</a>.

-2. In the registration form, enter your order number, email address, and password, then choose **Registration**.
+2. In the registration form, enter your order number, email address, and password, then select **Registration**.

     ![The 21Vianet Fapioa management system registration page.](../media/60d39184-95b2-4ea4-a8a2-3e11763bec87.png)

 3. After your registration is complete, the system will send an activation email message to your email address.
-Open the email message and click the link to activate your account.
+Open the email message and select the link to activate your account.

 ## Step 3: Submit your bill for a Fapiao

 1. Log in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=837465" target="_blank">Fapiao management system</a>.

-2. Select the billing record, then choose **Apply bill**.
+2. Select the billing record, then select **Apply bill**.

     > [!NOTE]
     > The payment system is on a third-party platform and takes three days to synchronize the order and payment record.

     ![The Fapiao management system page that displays recent orders.](../media/b319767d-1d10-4cb4-b270-c5fbcee1368e.png)

-3. Select the Fapiao type, enter the required information, then choose **Next**.
+3. Select the Fapiao type, enter the required information, then select **Next**.

     ![The Fapiao request form where you select the Fapiao type.](../media/56fe3db1-c20f-4082-a39d-02d7ac41fec8.png)